astrasky-net/bootstack/README.md

 ## License

-Cozystack is licensed under Apache 2.0.
+Bootstack is licensed under Apache 2.0.
 The code is provided as-is with no warranties.